The

 Philodendron sagittifolium

-post and has now surrounded the post and has almost reached
+post and has now almost reached the ceiling.
+Close to 300 species

 Although often difficult to locate, among their leaves you'll find 3 species of tropical tree frogs as

-well as small green lizards known as anoles.
+well as a few small green lizards known as anoles.
 A beautiful Blue and

 Gold Macaw named Wizard also resides in the